thingsboard/thingsboard.github.io/docs/user-guide/contribution/rule-node-development.md

 #### Running Rule Node UI container in hot redeploy mode

-To running Rule Node UI container in hot redeploy mode:
+To run Rule Node UI container in hot redeploy mode:

  - first you need to change constant **ruleNodeUiforwardPort** from **8080** to **5000** in file **server.js** that should be here: